Search by Keyword

 While The Beatles never performed it live, Paul began including “The Fool On The Hill” quite early in his live career, it being one of seven Beatles songs he began playing on stage during the Wings years.
 His final UK Wings tour of 1979, which spanned from November 23rd (Liverpool) to December 29th (London) included the song.

 Paul then included “The Fool On The Hill” in his extensive “World Tour” of 1989/1990, having incorporated segments of Martin Luther King’s “I Have A Dream” speech while the song was being performed.
-This tour ran from September 26th, 1989 (Drammen, Norway) to July 29th, 1990 (Chicago, Illinois).
+This tour ran from September 26th, 1989 (Drammen, Norway) to July 29th, 1990 (at Soldier Field in Chicago, Illinois).
 He then included the song in his 2002 “Driving USA” Tour, running from April 1st (Oakland, California) to May 18th (Sunrise, Florida).
 Then his “Back In The US” Tour featured the song as well, this tour spanning from September 21st (Milwaukee, Wisconsin) to October 29th (Phoenix, Arizona).
 His brief 2002 “Driving Mexico” Tour featured the song, running from November 2nd through 5th in Mexico City, as did his 2002 “Driving Japan” Tour, running from November 11th (Tokyo) to November 18th (Osaka).
 His 2003 “Back In The World” Tour also included the song, this tour spanning from March 25th (Paris) to June 1st (Liverpool).
 He also included the song in the first portion of his "One On One" tour, which ran from April 13th, 2016 (Fresno, California) to July 23rd, 2017 (Omaha, Nebraska).

 Conclusion